Educational Consulting

 "My teacher asked me how I got an "A" on the test and I told her it was because I read the entire story.
 I even got all my work done!
 She asked me why I don't do that all of the time and I told her because most of the stuff we read is boring.
 Between Two Worlds has Spanish and other languages.
 I learned a lot and bought my own book."

 "Beyond The Elite [Novel 10] was an incredible novel.
 I learned a lot more about philosophy.
 I especially liked Doctor Ajala, even though he was the antagonist, because he was so intelligent and charismatic.
 I got an 'A' on the multiple choice tests and the rhetorical analysis of speeches in the novel were interesting.
-The workbook helped me learn a lot more about rhetoric and the principles of writing an Argument Essay.
+The workbook helped me to learn a lot more about rhetoric and the principles of writing an Argument Essay.
 Really, though, the most fun we had was when we participated in the Socratic Discussion groups and were able to debate each other.
 It was the first time I had done so with an actual structure.
 I really got into it.
 In fact, my older sister is a first year teacher and when I started telling her about it she read it as well."

 "I come from a mixed heritage.
 Many times people ask me what I am and I just say "American."
 Of course, I respect my dad's culture (black Cuban) and my mom's (Puerto Rican), but they were both born here and so was I. It gets old.
 When I read the novels in Between Two Worlds I related to them and it confirmed my belief that we need to stop with all the subtitles and hyphens and quit calling people who aren't white Mexican or Chinese or African American.
 Yeah, we get it.
 It can be a source of pride or identity, but it also can be a barrier and cause division.
 I'm American and as far as I can see, anybody living here and loyal to this country is an American no matter their color of skin or if they speak English with an accent or whatever."